The Calamondin lime is a cross between a sour, loose skinned mandarin and a kumquat, therefore technically making it an orangequat.

-The Purple potato's striking pigment is its nutritional life force, thanks to the antioxidant powerhouse anthocyanin, which is responsible for the purple and blue color of fruits and vegetables.
-This flavonoid has been shown in studies to possess anti-cancer and heart-protective effects, as well as benefits like boosting the immune system and protecting against age-related memory loss.
-The Purple potato's nutritional value and energy-rich properties have become factors for the potato's explosion in popularity in the late 20th century and early 21st century.
+The Purple potato's nutritional value and energy-rich properties are factors in the potato's explosion in popularity in the late 20th century and early 21st century.
 Its ability to provide high quantities of vitamins, proteins, and antioxidants has become a valued measure of food security and sovereignty.

 Recipes that include Purple Creamer Potatoes.
 One is easiest, three is harder.

 |Beth Dunham||Leek, Potato & Fennel Soup|

 |Ciao Florentina||Purple Potato Salad|